System Design Space

 Containers

-• They share the host kernel, so they start quickly.
+• They share the host kernel, so they start quickly and keep high packing density.

 Virtual machines

-• Each VM has its own guest OS.
+• Each VM has its own guest OS, so the boundary between workloads runs through the hypervisor, not the kernel.

 Container evolution timeline